mpeters19/PyART-processing/README.md

 # PyART Processing

 Environment Analytics software written to aid in the processing, analysis, and visualization of radar software through the ARM PyART python package.
-Functions and documentation were written by Sara Berry in 2015.
-Software was updated and uploaded to Github by Daniel Hueholt in 2018.
+Functions and documentation were originally created by Sara Berry in 2015.
+Software has been maintained by Daniel Hueholt since 2018.

 ---EnvAn PyART processing toolkit:

-colormap: Contains functions controlling colormaps for reflectivity, velocity, differential reflectivity, spectral width, and one-way differential propagation phase.
+calculated_fields: Functions to derive variables such as vertical divergence of horizontal velocity or the Rasmussen snow rate from observed fields.

+colorbars: Saves example colorbars for the colormaps in colormap.
+Useful for posters and presentations.

+colormap: Contains functions controlling colormaps.
+Includes Matthew Miller's "LCH_spiral" luminance-conserving colormap.

 gen_fun: Miscellaneous functions for tasks such as parsing a list of files or generating an image filename.

-Master_plotter.py: Plots and saves Plan Position Indicator (PPI) and/or Range Height Indicator (RHI) images for a given field.
+Master_plotter.py: Plots and saves Plan Position Indicator (PPI) or Range Height Indicator (RHI) images for a given field.
+Also handles contour overlays, file naming, and similar tasks.

-quality_control: Multiple functions, including the dealiasing function.
+quality_control: Contains many quality control functions, including the dealiasing manager, noise masks, and mountain removal.

-start_script: "Just set the variables and press PLAY!" -Sara Berry
+run_fun: Manages the processing of radar data using the ARM PyART package and various custom tools.

+start_script: Sets variables and instantiates a child process in which run_fun can take place.

 ---MODIFIED Py-ART files